johntrigg/steganographyshotgun/readme.md

 # What still needs to be done?
 Better readme, as well as an installation guide for all of the tools, since it cannot reasonably be expected that the user has all of these tools done.

+Add a bash script to automatically install all of the tools, so the script can be used "out of the box" so to speak.